Movies: Horror Movie Discussion

 Feb 18, 2005

-Yeah, I thought that Terrifier 2 was nearly an hour too long.
+Yeah, I thought that Terrifier 2 was at least 45 minutes too long.
 It's as if the writer/director listened to the criticism of the first movie that it had too little plot and so added nearly an hour to the runtime of the sequel to compensate, instead of just adding more plot to the same runtime.
 There's no need for a horror movie, especially a slasher, to be much longer than 90 minutes, IMO.
 The plots never support it and too much horror gets a little exhausting.
-For the last 45 minutes of the movie, I just wanted it to end.
+For the last 45 minutes of this movie, I just wanted it to end.

 Last edited: